Terrorism: Non-state groups

 There is speculation that the 2001 anthrax attacks were the work of a lone wolf.

 Groups not part of the state apparatus of in opposition to the state are most commonly referred to as a "terrorist" in the media.

-According to the Global Terrorism Database, the most active terrorist group in the period 1970 to 2010 was Shining Path (with 4,517 attacks), followed by Farabundo Marti National Liberation Front (FMLN), Irish Republican Army (IRA), Basque Fatherland and Freedom (ETA), Revolutionary Armed Forces of Colombia (FARC), Taliban, Liberation Tigers of Tamil Eelam, New People's Army, National Liberation Army of Colombia (ELN), and Kurdistan Workers Party (PKK).
+According to the Global Terrorism Database, the most active terrorist group in the period 1970 to 2010 was Shining Path (with 4,517 attacks), followed by Farabundo Marti National Liberation Front (FMLN), Irish Republican Army (IRA), Basque Homeland and Liberty (Euskadi Ta Askatasuna, ETA), Revolutionary Armed Forces of Colombia (FARC), Taliban, Liberation Tigers of Tamil Eelam, New People's Army, National Liberation Army of Colombia (ELN), and Kurdistan Workers Party (PKK).

 Israel has had problems with religious terrorism even before independence in 1948.
 During British mandate over Palestine, the secular Irgun were among the Zionist groups labelled as terrorist organisations by the British authorities and United Nations, for violent terror attacks against Britons and Arabs.
 Another extremist group, the Lehi, openly declared its members as "terrorists".
 Historian William Cleveland stated many Jews justified any action, even terrorism, taken in the cause of the creation of a Jewish state.
 In 1995, Yigal Amir assassinated Israeli Prime Minister Yitzhak Rabin.
 For Amir, killing Rabin was an exemplary act that symbolized the fight against an illegitimate government that was prepared to cede Jewish Holy Land to the Palestinians.
 Members of Kach, a Jewish ultranationalist party, employed terrorist tactics in pursuit of what they viewed as religious imperatives.
 Israel and a few other countries have designated the party as a terrorist group.